Evolutionary instability of selfish learning in repeated games: Related literature

 \subsection{Related work on social preferences}

 In addition to the evolutionary game theory literature, our work is related to the branch of behavioral economics that explores social (or other-regarding) preferences.
 Research in this area is centered around the following three themes. \emph{(i)}~It explores experimentally to which extent humans take the payoffs of other group members into account when making decisions. \emph{(ii)}~It aims to integrate these empirically estimated preferences into standard models of economic decision making. \emph{(iii)}~It describes how humans may have developed social preferences over an evolutionary timescale.
-For a general overview of this literature and a critical evaluation, we refer to the reviews by Fehr and Schmidt \citep{fehr:Handbook:2006}, List \citep{List:ARE:2009}, and Alger and Weibull \citep{Alger:ARE:2019}.
+For a general overview of this literature and a critical evaluation, we refer to the reviews by \citet{fehr:Handbook:2006}, \citet{List:ARE:2009}, and \citet{Alger:ARE:2019}.

 Social preferences can manifest themselves in various forms.
 Decision makers may aim to increase the payoff of the group member with the lowest payoff (``maximin preferences''); they may strive to have the highest payoff within their group (``competitive preferences''); they may want to maximize the joint payoff of all group members (``efficiency preferences''); or they may wish to reduce economic inequality within their group (``inequity aversion,'' which is usually interpreted as a preference for fairness).
 To the extent that decision-makers are willing to pay a personal cost to achieve these objectives, their preferences represent deviations from the classical {\it homo economicus}.